Deployments: Monitoring: Web Applications

 Buttons Column Display Related Tasks Related Topics

-This page displays monitoring information for all Web Applications that are deployed to this domain.
+This page displays monitoring information for all Web applications that are deployed to this domain.
 The monitoring information includes whether the Web application is active or not, the average, high, and total number of sessions for each Web application, the actual files (WAR or exploded directory) that implement the application, and so on.
-The statistics displayed are an aggregate of all of the targets that these Web Applications are deployed on.
-Target-specific statistics are available on the monitoring pages for each specific Web Application.
+The statistics displayed are an aggregate of all of the targets on which these Web applications are deployed.
+Target-specific statistics are available on the monitoring pages for each specific Web application.

 You can click any column heading in the Web Applications table to sort the items in the table by the type indicated in the column heading.